 How do you make values live?
 Install them in a culture?

-Model 1: You preach them, and preach them, and preach them again.
+Model 1: You preach them and preach them, and preach them again.
 Some people, hopefully lots of people, will hear you.
 But Model 1 has limited power.
 The batteries will run out soon.
 Your only hope is to start again, repeat.
-More battery replacement.
+Results in increased battery replacement.

 Model 2: Some people start behaving in a way consistent with those values.
 Other people copy them, imitate them, follow them.
 A critical mass of people appears.
 Which is copied by another critical mass.
 At some point, these behaviours became the norm.
 Model 2 is faster and more sustainable.